tlh45342/example/README.md

 ## INSTALLATION

 To alter NCURSES default characters to those which would better support lines.
+Not necessary for windows "terminal" console using ssh.
 ```bash
 export NCURSES_NO_UTF8_ACS=1
 ```